St. Louis PrideFest: Overview

 The 2017 event took place on June 23, with Cleve Jones as the parade's Grand Marshal.

 The 2018 event took place on June 23 once again in Downtown Saint Louis, at Soldiers Memorial.
 The theme was "Remember.
 Rise.
 Respect."
 Angelica Ross was Grand Marshal.

-The 2019 event - The transgender and rainbow flag were raised at St. Louis City Hall.
+At the 2019 event, the transgender and rainbow flags were raised at St. Louis City Hall.
 The parade's Grand Marshal, Metro Trans Umbrella Group, resigned following the reversal of the decision to ask police to not wear uniforms in the parade.

 Due to the COVID-19 pandemic in the United States, 2020 celebrations were conducted virtually.
-Organizers originally planned for a live, in-person PrideFest in 2021 but again due to COVID-19 the live event was postponed until 2022.
+Organizers originally planned for a live, in-person PrideFest in 2021, but it was again postponed due to COVID-19.

 The theme of the 2022 event was "Together Again" in commemoration of the return to in person festivities.

 The theme of the 2024 event was "Unleash Your Pride."
-The parade was sponsored by Boeing, sparking protests among the local LGBTQ community due to the company's production of weapons for the Israeli invasion of the Gaza Strip (2023–present).
+The parade was sponsored by Boeing, sparking protests among the local LGBTQ community due to the company's production of weapons for the Israeli invasion of the Gaza Strip.
 One protest delayed the parade by an hour, after festival organizers asked St. Louis Metropolitan Police Department to arrest 19 people blocking the route.